Dhar Textile Mills Ltd.

 2. The percentage increase in remuneration of each director Chief Financial OfficerChief Executive Officer Company Secretary or Manager if any in the financial year;

-#No salary has been provided to any of the Directors and Key Managerial Person duringthe year under review other than as detailed above.
+#No salary has been provided to any of the Directors and Key Managerial Person duringthe year under review.

-3. The percentage increase in the median remuneration of employees in the financialyear;
+3. The percentage increase in the median remuneration of employees in the financialyear is 13.69

 The company has not issued any shares with differential voting rights and accordinglythe provisions of Section 43 read with Rule 4(4) of the Companies (Share Capital andDebentures) Rules 2014 of the Companies Act 2013 and rules framed there under are notapplicable for the year.

 The company has not issued any sweat equity shares and accordingly the provisions ofSection 54 read with Rule 8(13) of the Companies (Share Capital and Debentures) Rules2014 of the Companies Act 2013 and rules framed there under are not applicable for theyear.

 The company has not granted stock options and accordingly the provisions of Section62(1)(b) read with Rule 12(9) of the Companies (Share Capital and Debentures) Rules 2014of the Companies Act 2013 and rules framed there under are not applicable for the year.